bbinet/PyGall/README.rst

 Features
 --------

-PyGall currently provides the following features:
+PyGall currently provides the following basic features:

 * Upload photos through the browser.
-The photos are then imported in the gallery, they are automatically scaled and rotated if needed.
+The photos are automatically scaled and rotated if needed.
-  If using `F-Spot <http://f-spot.org/>`_ as your personal photo management desktop application, PyGall can automatically import photos from F-Spot.
+  If using `F-Spot <http://f-spot.org/>`_ as your personal photo management desktop application, PyGall provides a script to automatically import photos from F-Spot.

 * Browse and view photos through a nice interface borrowed from `Galleria <http://galleria.aino.se/>`_.